tbhb/typing-graph/docs/explanation/forward-references.md

 - You want to preserve the original string form
 - Resolution should happen at a different time
 - You're analyzing code with `from __future__ import annotations`

+!!! note "Design trade-off: three modes vs automatic detection"

+    You might wonder why typing-graph requires explicit mode selection rather than automatically detecting the best approach.
+The reason is that the "right" choice depends on your use case, not just the input:

+    - **Eager mode** is right when you need immediate validation and can guarantee all types exist
+    - **Deferred mode** balances convenience and robustness, making it the right default for most tools
+    - **Stringified mode** is essential when you need to preserve the exact annotation form

+    Automatic detection would need to guess your intent, which inevitably leads to surprising behavior in edge cases.
+Explicit modes make the behavior predictable and testable.

 ## The forward ref node